 Geared towards the versatile Red-Eyes monster archetype, Red-Eyes Retro Dragon activates from your hand when at least one face-up level-7 or lower Red-Eyes monster is destroyed and sent to the graveyard by an opposing attack or card effect.
 At that point, you special summon Retro in defense position and resummon your destroyed monster(s) in the same position as before.
 Retro Dragon can also tribute itself to give you an extra normal summon of a Red-Eyes monster for the turn.

 The first effect revives your powerful Red-Eyes monsters (as well as setting up a defensive wall) and the second ensures you have enough summoning power to tribute summon your strongest cards.
 Right when your opponent thinks they have you, this classic "hand trap" proves otherwise.

 Speaking of hand traps, you won't find much better than Battle Fader.
 Unlike Retro Dragon, it works alongside any monster series, and it's triggered from the hand when an opponent declares a direct attack.
 At that time, special summoned Fader from your hand and immediately end your opponent's battle phase.

-Not only do this save your bacon from losing, it places a monster (albeit a weak one) to your field ready to be used for a fusion, synchro, xyz, or link material (inviting an epic comeback), a tribute summon, or simply a defender on your opponent's next turn.
+Not only does this save your bacon from losing, but it also places a monster (albeit a weak one) to your field ready to be used for a fusion, synchro, xyz, or link material (inviting an epic comeback), a tribute summon, or simply a defender on your opponent's next turn.
 And while 0 ATK and 0 DEF seem like downsides, these values apply for certain searches and revivals (like that of the tuner Masked Chameleon).

 3. Score the Melodious Diva